maximshigaev/maxim-shigaev-dd-training/README.md

 # Digital Design frontend developer school 2020
-This repository contains training tasks that were fulfilled within the Frontend developer school 2020 that was organised by the Digital Design company.
+This repository contains training tasks that were fulfilled within the Frontend developer school 2020 that was organized by the Digital Design company.

 ## First task

-### Requirements specifcation
+### Requirements specification
 - To implement static desktop markup of the page given layout in Figma.
 - To use HTML5 and CSS3 technologies.
 - Not to use JavaScript at all.